WorldWindLabs/SpaceBirds/docs/SpaceApps.md

 ## Hi SpaceApps participants!

-As part of the SpaceApps hackathon, SpaceBirds is given as a resource for the [Orbital Scrap Metal](https://2019.spaceappschallenge.org/challenges/stars/orbital-scrap-metal-the-video-game/details) challenge since 2019.
+As part of the [SpaceApps](https://www.spaceappschallenge.org/) hackathon, SpaceBirds is given as a resource for the [Orbital Scrap Metal](https://2019.spaceappschallenge.org/challenges/stars/orbital-scrap-metal-the-video-game/details) challenge since 2019.

 SpaceBirds is a web application that displays all the objects tracked in Earth orbit in real time.
-It's built with the [NASA WorldWind 3D globe web library](https://github.com/NASAWorldWind/WebWorldWind) and it obtains the information of all the orbiting objects from a service set up by the US government.
+It's built with the [NASA WorldWind 3D globe web library](https://github.com/NASAWorldWind/WebWorldWind) and it obtains the information of all the orbiting objects from a data source set up by the US government.

 Parts of SpaceBirds may prove useful for you in order to understand how the orbiting objects' information is obtained and shown in an application in real time, and at the same time, it can teach you one thing or two about how satellites orbit the Earth and how can we know their current, past, and present position at any given time.
+If you want a challenge, you can attempt to *gamify* SpaceBirds itself to convert it into an orbital debris poaching videogame.

-You can also learn what are the categories of orbiting objects, and how to define and distinguish *orbital debris* among them.
+You can also learn what are the categories of orbiting objects, and how to define and distinguish **orbital debris** among them.
 The definition may not be as clear-cut as you initially thought!

 Since one of the requirements of the **Orbital Scrap Metal** challenge is to have real-world satellite information, SpaceBirds may prove you useful into how to request and obtain such information from an automated system.
 This is a very useful skill for any aspiring programmer.
-Pretty much every online service that you use makes use of such automated systems, and NASA has an assortment of these for many kinds of space data, as can be seen [here](https://api.nasa.gov/).
+Pretty much every online service that you use makes use of such automated systems, and NASA has an assortment of these for many kinds of space and planetary data, as can be seen [here](https://api.nasa.gov/).

 ## Sections: